 Furthermore, when this body has become immortal and imperishable, when all temptation has been done away with; because the body is dead – why is it dead? – Because of sin.
 But the spirit is life, because of justice.
 So do we leave the body dead, then?
 No, but listen: But if the Spirit of him who raised Christ from the dead dwells within you, then he who raised Christ from the dead will give life to your mortal bodies.
 So you see: now the body receives its life from the soul, but then it will receive it from the Spirit.

 O! what a happy alleluia there, how carefree, how safe from all opposition, where nobody will be an enemy, where no-one will ever cease to be a friend!
 God’s praises sung there, sung here – here, by the anxious; there, by the carefree – here, by those who will die; there, by those who will live for ever – here, in hope; there, in reality – here, on our journey; there, in our homeland.

-This excerpt from a sermon by St. Augustine (Sermo 256, I.2.3.: PL 38, 1191-1193) is used in the Roman Office of Readings for Saturday in the 34th week of ordinary time, which is the last day of the liturgical year with the letter of Jude being the accomapnying biblical reading.
+This post from a sermon by St. Augustine (Sermo 256, I.2.3.: PL 38, 1191-1193) exhorts us wayfarers and pilgrims to sing alleluia as we make our journey through trial and temptation.
+It is used in the Roman Office of Readings for Saturday in the 34th week of ordinary time, which is the last day of the liturgical year with the letter of Jude being the accompanying biblical reading.